letoram/durden/menu.md

 ## Binding Keys

 Though this falls under normal input management, there is a special feature worth noting in this context.
-When making a new binding by going to Input/ Bind/Custom, you will be prompted to pick the menu path to bind.
+When making a new binding by going to /global/input/bind/custom, you will be prompted to pick the menu path to bind.

 If you select an action, there's nothing complicated going on - that particular action will be bound.
-If you select a key/value target, you can chose between binding the dialog itself or the specific value you enter by holding META1 when pressing SELECT to activate the dialog.
-In a similar way, you can bind activating a subdirectory by holding META1 pressed when pressing SELECT.
+If you select a key/value target, the default is that the value you entered will be the actually bound value but if you hold META1 when selecting the entry, the actual dialog prompt will be bound instead.

+In a similar fashion, you can also bind the navigation directory itself by holding META1 when pressing SELECT.

 ## Widgets <a name="widgets"></a>